September 10

 All-Clad D3 7 piece set.

-All-Clad D3 is the industry standard for clad stainless cookware, at least in the US.
-The quality is excellent and its great all-around cookware for cooks who want top quality but can't handle the weight of Demeyere.
+All-Clad D3 is the industry standard for clad stainless steel cookware, at least in the US.
+The quality is excellent and it's great all-around cookware for cooks who want good quality but don't want the weight of Demeyere.

-D3 is also All-Clad's least pricy line, but the performance is just as good as their other lines like D5 and Copper Core.
-If you want to know more on our thoughts about why D3 is the best choice, see our Definitive All-Clad Review or our comparison of D3 and D5.
+D3 is also All-Clad's least expensive line, but the performance is just as good as their other lines like D5 and Copper Core.
+If you want to know more about why D3 is the best choice, see our Definitive All-Clad Review or our comparison of D3 and D5

-Copper Core is also great cookware, but it's a lot more expensive.
+Copper Core is also great cookware, but it's more expensive.

 Best All-Clad Knockoff: Tramontina Tri-Ply Clad